AslanSN/unit-testing-Jest/README.md

     expect(fromYenToPound(10000)).toBe(64));
 ```

-> As simple as that, everything has come to that~
+> As simple as that, I have come to that~

 _Thank you for reading,_